-How would you know if your pornography use is harmful to you?
-The following are some signs that pornography use is problematic:
+How would you determine if pornography use is harmful to you?
+The following are signs your use is problematic:

-- The use feels like it is out of your control.
-You make unsuccessful efforts to quit or limit your use.
+- The use of pornography feels out of your control.
+You are unsuccessful in your efforts to limit your use or stop.

-Any of these signs can indicate that pornography is becoming a problem.
-If you are concerned that you or someone you care about may have a problem with pornography, check out the self-help resources at the end of this article or talk to a mental health professional.
+Any of the signs above could indicate your pornography use is a problem.
+If you are concerned you or someone you care about may have a problem, please view the resources below for professional help or recovery meetings.

 Ideas for Changing Pornography Usage

 - Change routines and environments that lead to pornography usage.
 Avoid high-risk situations.

 - Make a list of the positive and negative consequences of using versus not using pornography.

 - Spend less time alone.
 Review the status of your friendships and relationships.
 Are they meaningful and satisfying?
 If not, what would make them more fulfilling?